 An inguinal hernia is a weakness or defect in the abdominal wall occurring in the groin, near the opening of the inguinal canal.
 This is a common type of hernia that may be present since birth, or may develop over several years.
 More common in men, inguinal hernias can occur on one side or both sides.
 Most patients first notice a bulge in the groin, sometimes accompanied by discomfort.
 Occasionally, patients will report a strong, sharp pain in the groin, especially after heavy lifting or strenuous exercise.
 These hernias grow larger over time, as the pressure inside the abdomen pushes on the area of weakness.

-Over time, hernias get bigger and sometime more painful.
-As with all hernias, inguinal hernias may become incarcerated, or trapped.
-If this happens, you won’t be able to flatten the bulge, and you would likely also have very strong pain at the hernia site.
-This is sometimes accompanied by nausea or vomiting, and the inability to pass gas from the rectum.
-This is an emergency, and if this occurs, you should contact your doctor or go to the Emergency Room for prompt treatment.
+As with all hernias, inguinal hernias may become incarcerated, or trapped, often causing significant pain that is sometimes accompanied by nausea, vomiting, or the inability to pass gas from the rectum.
+This is an emergency, and if this occurs, you should contact your doctor or go to the emergency room.

 Surgical repair of an inguinal hernia is the best available treatment.
-Nonsurgical measures, such as a truss, are temporizing measures.
-In adults, a hernia cannot close on its own.
-At Mount Sinai, surgical repair of inguinal hernias can be performed laparoscopically or using the traditional open surgery method.
+At Mount Sinai, surgery for inguinal hernias can be performed laparoscopically or using the traditional open surgery method.